MicrosoftDocs/learn/learn-pr/student-evangelism/intro-to-git/includes/5-exercise-make-and-track-changes.md

 Most development projects are iterative.
 You write some code, then you test the code and make sure it works.
-Then, you write more code, and invite other people to contribute code.
+Then, you write more code and invite other people to contribute code.
 Iteration means many changes: code additions, bug fixes, deletions, and replacements.

 As you work on your project, Git helps keep track of the changes you make.
 It also lets you undo mistakes.
 In the next exercises, you continue building out the website you're working on and learn some important new commands, like `git diff`.

 ## Modify index.html

 The website's home page, *index.html*, currently contains just one line of HTML.
-Let's update it to do more and commit the change to Git.
+Let's update it to do more, and then commit the change to Git.

 1. Reopen the *index.html* file in the online editor for Cloud Shell (`code index.html`) and replace the file contents with the following HTML: